-Illinois National Guard (ING) Grant
+Illinois National Guard (ING) Grant Program

-(last updated January 16, 2020)
+(last updated January 19, 2024)

 - In order to prevent having to resubmit data in the future, never submit benefit usage data via FTP until after ISAC announces it is accepting the data for that academic year.

 New data for students eligible for benefits will be available whenever there is a new or updated eligible record for the college.
 While new data could potentially be available on a daily basis, the college may not have students that appear in the system each day.
-It is recommended that the college check the ING Grant system at least once a week for new student data that may have been processed for the 2019-20 academic year.
+It is recommended that the college check the ING Grant system at least once a week for new student data that may have been processed for the 2023-24 academic year.

 The ING Grant eligibility data includes information for each applicant who has applied for the ING Grant at the college of record, and for whom the Department of Military Affairs in Illinois (DMAIL) has confirmed eligibility as of the "Certified Eligible" date.
 It is recommended that the college check the ING Grant system for new or updated eligible records at least once a week.

 The college's GAP Access Primary Administrator must update privileges for the appropriate staff to access the ING Grant system.
 Instructions for updating user privileges are provided in the GAP Access User Guides section, which is located on the GAP Access page.